It seems there’s nothing like it on the

 last 610 natural areas - now including

 not just prairies but also wetlands and forests.
-That workshop was
+That year the workshop was

 called “The Precious Few.”